NodeRT/NodeRT/README.md

 npm install -g node-gyp
 ```

-Next, download the NodeRT binaries from <a href="https://github.com/NodeRT/NodeRT/raw/master/bin/NodeRT.zip">here</a>, or clone this repository to your machine and build the NodeRT solution using Visual Studio.
+Next, download the latest NodeRT release from <a href="https://github.com/NodeRT/NodeRT/releases">here</a>, or clone this repository to your machine and build the NodeRT solution using Visual Studio.

 -----------
 <a name="GeneratingWithUI"></a>